qnope/Little-Type-Library/README.md

   3. Strong types
   4. Variant helpers and `recursive_variant`

-I would like to thanks Gaétan Bahl and Nicolas Tollenaere for their advices
+I would like to thanks Gaétan Bahl and Nicolas Tollenaere for their advice I would also thank [friendlyanon](https://github.com/friendlyanon) for the better CMake usage